Our curriculum - what your child is learning

 The curriculum is what we teach.
 The information your will find through the links below will provide an insight as to what learning looks like at our school.
-Much of our curriculum is based on the Chris Quigley Essential curriculum.
-Alongside this, we follow other schemes of work for certain subjects such as White Rose maths and Herts for Learning units of work.
-These are adapted and built upon to meet the needs of each cohort and to create a broad and balanced, sequential curriculum.
+Much of our curriculum is based on the Chris Quigley Essentials curriculum and threshold concepts underpin learning in all subjects.
+Alongside this, we follow other schemes of work for certain subjects such as White Rose maths.
+These schemes of work form a basis which is built upon and adapted to meet the needs of each cohort and to create a broad and balanced, sequential curriculum.

 We believe that our curriculum should challenge and inspire pupils, encouraging them to look beyond their immediate environment.
 We want to promote a love of learning and believe that practice, resilience and patience will bring success and build confidence.
 Curiosity, creativity and empathy will be nurtured and valued.
 Developing these traits in our pupils will assist them in finding a happier path through an increasingly complex world.

 We firmly believe that early child development sets the foundation for lifelong learning and behaviour: early experiences are important in shaping how successful children are later in life.

 Our youngest pupils, in Nursery and Reception, follow the revised 2021 Early Years Framework which can be accessed by following this link.
 This is divided into 7 areas of learning:

 - Personal, Social and Emotional Development